zenanetwork/iris/staking/README.md

 	Nonce       uint64                  `json:"nonce"`
 }
 ```

 where

-* `From` represents the address of the validator that initiated the `MsgStakeUpdate` transaction on heimdall.
+- `From` represents the address of the validator that initiated the `MsgStakeUpdate` transaction on iris.
-* `ID` represents the id of the validator whose stake is to be updated.
+- `ID` represents the id of the validator whose stake is to be updated.
-* `NewAmount` is the new staked amount.
+- `NewAmount` is the new staked amount.
-* `TxHash` is the hash of the stake update transaction on L1.
+- `TxHash` is the hash of the stake update transaction on L1.
-* `LogIndex` is the index of the `StakeUpdate` log in the stake update transaction receipt.
+- `LogIndex` is the index of the `StakeUpdate` log in the stake update transaction receipt.
-* `BlockNumber` is the L1 block number in which the stake update transaction was included.
+- `BlockNumber` is the L1 block number in which the stake update transaction was included.
-* `Nonce` is the count representing all the staking related transactions performed from the validator's account.
+- `Nonce` is the count representing all the staking related transactions performed from the validator's account.

 Upon broadcasting the message, it goes through `HandleMsgStakeUpdate` handler which checks the basic sanity of the data in the transaction.